-These baked cake donuts have all the tender, glazed goodness of a doughnut from the shop, but with half the calories!
-They're also easy to make gluten and diary free!
-My autumn inspired take on a the traditional blueberry old fashioned, these are bursting with tart cranberries and coated in a sweet, citrusy orange glaze.
+These baked cake donuts have all the tender goodness of a doughnut from the shop, but with half the calories!
+Orange cake bursting with fresh cranberries and topped with a tart orange glaze.

 My head is filled with all the Thanksgiving vibes right now.
 Do you do the thing where you imagine of how a holiday is going to go because you've watched too many holiday movies or episodes of Friends?
 It somehow never seems to go the way I dream up, but I just keep trying!

 So when I came up with this recipe, I was immediately filled with the idea of watching the Thanksgiving day parade with an amazing cup of coffee...or maybe a cranberry mimosa...and a big plate of these donuts on the table for everyone to enjoy!
 Everyone is cozy in their pajamas and actually interested in watching the parade for longer than 30 seconds.
 It's magical!
 We'll see what actually happens this year....

 Making baked donuts is super simple once you have the pan.
 There are just a few tips I outline below to help make this recipe easier to execute and that will save you trips to the store and possible money.